MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/weighted-average-date.md

 During inventory close, the calculation is performed every day through the closing period.

+> [!NOTE]
-**Note:** For more information about settlements, see the article about inventory close.
+> For more information about settlements, see the article about inventory close.
 The following examples illustrate the effect of using weighted average date with five configurations:
+>

--   Weighted average date direct settlement when the **Include physical value** option isn't used
+> - Weighted average date direct settlement when the **Include physical value** option isn't used
--   Weighted average date summarized settlement when the **Include physical value** option isn't used
+> - Weighted average date summarized settlement when the **Include physical value** option isn't used
--   Weighted average date direct settlement when the **Include physical value** option is used
+> - Weighted average date direct settlement when the **Include physical value** option is used
--   Weighted average date summarized settlement when the **Include physical value** option is used
+> - Weighted average date summarized settlement when the **Include physical value** option is used
--   Weighted average date when marking is used
+> - Weighted average date when marking is used

 ## Weighted average date direct settlement when the Include physical value option isn't used

 The direct settlement principle creates settlements directly between receipts and issues without creating additional inventory transactions.
 The system uses this direct settlement principle in the following situations:

 - One receipt and one or more issues have been posted in the period.